 Taras Shevchenko was an outstanding Ukrainian artist and poet.
-Born to peasant family, he became a Ukrainian liberty idol and national, artistic hero.
-His artworks reflect critical problems of a 19th-century Ukrainian society.
-Yet today, his ideas are fresh and relevant.
+Born to a peasant family, he became a Ukrainian liberty idol and national artistic hero.
+His artworks reflect critical problems in 19th-century Ukrainian society.
+Today, his ideas are still fresh and relevant.

 Serf Ukrainian Artist

-Taras Shevchenko (1814-1861) was born on March 9th, 1814 in village Moryntsi, Ukraine.
-His parents were serf peasants, so nothing predicted glorious future for Taras.
-Till 1861 Ukrainian peasants were a property of their landlords who mostly treated bad those poor people.
-But nobody’s cruel will can break true talant.
-From the age of 8, Taras started to take some grammar classes at a local precentor.
-And from this time the small boy started practicing at drawing.
-Afterwards, Shevchenko took lessons at various precentors.
-But not all of them really taught pupils.
-Because most of them were alcoholics.
+Taras Shevchenko (1814-1861) was born on March 9, 1814, in the village of Moryntsi, Ukraine.
+His parents were serf peasants, so nothing predicted a glorious future for Taras.
+Until 1861, Ukrainian peasants were the property of their landlords who mostly treated them badly.
+But nobody’s cruelty could have broken true talent.
+From the age of 8, Taras started to take some grammar classes at a local precentor and from this time, the small boy started practicing drawing.
+Afterward, Shevchenko took lessons at various precentors, but almost none of them proved to be useful for Taras’ further artistic education.

 Occasion of Destiny

 When Taras turned 14, his master Vasyliy Engelhardt (1755-1828) died and his heir, Pavlo Engelhardt (1798-1849), inherited the wealth.
 Under Pavlo’s rule, Shevchenko became a room servant.
-Once, while the landlord was absent, Taras was drew a picture of Cossack Matviy Platov.
-Suddenly, his master arrived and caught him by the burning candle.
-Engelhardt complained that he could have burned the house down.
-Furious, and complaining that Shevchenko could’ve burned the house down, the landlord ordered him to be whipped in the stables.
+Once, while the landlord was absent, Taras was drawing a picture of Cossack Matviy Platov.
+The boy was later caught drawing by a burning candle.
+Engelhardt was enraged by the boy causing an arson danger to his house and had him whipped in the stables.

-Nonetheless, Pavlo Engelhardt appreciated the talent of his serf.
-It was trendy to have a home artist at that time.
-Later, the master took his servant to Vilnus where Shevchenko learned more about art.
-As a boy he became fascinated with art and painting; at age 16 he did his earliest surviving artwork, The Bust of a Woman.
-This picture is stored in The National Taras Shevcheko museum in Kyiv, Ukraine.
+Nonetheless, Pavlo Engelhardt appreciated his talent.
+It was well perceived to have a home artist at that time.
+Later, the master took his servant to Vilnius where Shevchenko learned more about art.
+As a boy, he became fascinated with art and painting; at age 16, he did his earliest surviving artwork, The Bust of a Woman.
+This picture is currently stored in The National Taras Shevchenko Museum in Kyiv, Ukraine.

-Intent to turn his servant into a chamber painter, Engelhardt traveled to Saint Petersburg with Taras, where famous artist Vasiliy Shiryaev became Shevchenko’s private teacher in St. Petersburg.
-At nights and in his free time, Taras went to the Summer Garden to draw statues and to compose his early poems.
+Intent on turning his servant into a chamber painter, Engelhardt traveled to Saint Petersburg with the boy, where famous artist Vasiliy Shiryaev became Shevchenko’s private teacher in St. Petersburg.
+At night and in his free time, Taras would go to the Summer Garden to draw statues and compose his early poems.

-During his studying in Petersburg he was prolific, and gained many achievements, including securing a gold medal at the Imperial Academy of Art, and participated in the painting of Bolshoi Theatre in Moscow as a junior artist.
+During his studies in St. Petersburg, he gained many achievements, from securing a gold medal at the Imperial Academy of Art to participating in the painting of the Bolshoi Theatre in Moscow as a junior artist.

 Price of Freedom

-Once, when painting in the Summer Garden, Shevchenko, made acquaintance with Ukrainian artist Ivan Soshenko (1807- 1876).
-Ivan introduced Taras to a community of famous painters such as Karl Brullov (1799 -1852), Vasiliy Zhukovskiy (1783-1852), Vasiliy and Alexei Venetsianov.
-Shevchenko visited The State Hermitage museum where the young peasant artist saw paintings of van Dyck, Rubens, Velasquez and others.
+Once, when painting in the Summer Garden, Shevchenko met Ukrainian artist Ivan Soshenko (1807-1876).
+Ivan introduced Taras to a community of famous painters such as Karl Brullov (1799-1852), Vasiliy Zhukovskiy (1783-1852), and Vasiliy and Alexei Venetsianov.
+Shevchenko visited The State Hermitage Museum where the young peasant artist saw paintings of Van Dyck, Rubens, and Velazquez for the first time.

 In the spring of 1838, Karl Brullov and Vasiliy Zhukovskiy decided to free Shevchenko from serfdom.
-Engelgardt agreed, but price was huge – 2,500 rubles – the price of an entire estate!
+Engelgardt agreed, but the price was very high at 2,500 rubles.
+The equivalent of the value of an entire estate!

-To earn money, Brullov painted a portrait of Zhukovskiy who was a teacher of Russian throne heir.
-Incredible, even Imperial family took participation in auction!
+To earn money, Brullov painted a portrait of Zhukovskiy who was a teacher of the heir to the Russian throne.
+Even the Imperial family participated in the auction!

 In April 1838, Shevchenko found himself free.
-Then, he entered the Imperial Academy of Art and graduated it successfully.
-Because of his peasant background, many people figured Shevchenko to be poorly educated.
-However, he impressed with knowledge and skill earned through his own efforts, from his presence in the highest circles of the intelligentsia of the Russian Empire, and his studies at the Academy of Art.
-Taras became the favorite student of Karl Brullov.
+Then, he entered the Imperial Academy of Art and graduated with success.
+Because of his peasant background, many people thought Shevchenko to be poorly educated.
+However, he impressed others with knowledge and skills earned thanks to his own efforts, from his presence in the highest circles of the intelligentsia of the Russian Empire, and his studies at the Academy of Art.
+Taras became Karl Brullov’s favorite student.

-Kateryna (Catherine) is the main heroine of self-titled poem.
-It is a story of young girl seducted by Russian officer.
-Learning she is pregant, and the recipient of rejection both from her family and society, she runs away into self-exile.
-Alone and disgraced, she walks toward a tragic death and bidding farewell to unfaithful Muscovites.
+Kateryna (Catherine) is the main heroine of the self-titled poem.
+It is a story of a young girl seduced by a Russian officer.
+After her pregnancy is discovered, she is rejected both by her family and society.
+She’s forced to run away into self-exile.
+Alone and disgraced, she walks toward a tragic death and bids farewell to unfaithful Muscovites.

 Oh, lovely maidens, fall in love,